Jetendar-maheshwari/Jetendar-maheshwari/README.md

-### Hi there 👋

-# Jetendar Maheshwari

-Hi My name is Jetendar Maheshwari
+Hi 👋 My name is Jetendar Maheshwari

-Frontend Developer | Software Developer
+<h1>Frontend Developer | Software Developer</h1>

 ✬ IT professional with 5 years of experience in the development and implementation of Web-based, Client/Server applications

 ✬ Expertise in Javascript, Svelte, React, Angular and Node.js to build a responsive web application by client preferences <br/>